adeyemiadeoye/SelfConcordantSmoothOptimization.jl/README.md

 }
 ```

-"Self-concordant Smoothing for Convex Composite Optimization" A.D.
-Adeoye, A. Bemporad, arXiv 2023

 ## Contributing
 Please use the [Github issue tracker](https://github.com/adeyemiadeoye/SelfConcordantSmoothOptimization.jl/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) for reporting any issues.
 All types of issues are welcome including bug reports, feature requests, implementation for a specific research problem, etc.